 Pastors watch their conduct

 Christian people are supposed to observe their leaders’ conduct and imitate their faith.
-Because of this, leaders are more accountable to God for their behavior than other Christians and must watch it!
+Because of this, leaders are more accountable to God for their behavior and must watch it!
 This can be tricky.

 Separating yourself from being a Pastor from a worldly man is tricky.
 Don’t get me wrong, once we accept Christ into our lives, we are new creatures.
 But let’s face it – sometimes we want to hang on to our old sinful baggage and ways of the world.

 When a family member, friend or believer says or does something that’s not pleasing, we want to lash out in anger.
 However, leaders are held to a higher standard in Gods eyes.
 You can’t say, “do as I say and not as I do” and get away with it – like our elders did.
 Leaders must “do as they say and do as they do!”

 You can’t say whatever comes to mind with hurtful intent and then say “oh well get over it and move on!”
 No!
 Our Pastors are still human, but have to watch their conduct, physically and verbally, towards their flock.

 They also have to be mindful about sensitive subjects in the world that we live in today.
 In 1 Peter 5:2-3, Peter tells us that elders should be good examples to the flock and not use their office for sordid gain, or for the pleasures of power.

 “Shepherd the flock of God among you, exercising oversight . . . not for sordid gain, but with eagerness; nor yet as lording it over those allotted to your charge, but proving to be examples to the flock.”